Under 18 Students

 All our homestay families are regularly inspected.
 The inspector visits the family homes, interviews the family members, and ensures that they are suitable for our students.
 Students who require accommodation should request their homestay accommodation at least two weeks prior to starting their programme.
-The cost is around $250-$260 per week and there is an initial placement fee of $240.

 If the school arranges homestay accommodation for you, the minimum period will be four weeks or the full course if shorter.
 The homestay fee for this period and the placement fee are non-refundable.
 The School will only book your homestay after receiving your flight details.
 Once the accommodation is confirmed the placement fee and first month’s accommodation are non refundable.

 Homestay means that you will get the following: